AstraLuma/pyreg/src/README.txt

 must:
 1. Define __from_registry__ as a class-callable type (ie, staticmethod or classmethod), which returns an instance of your class
-2. Add your type to the _registryDataClasses dictionary, the key being the type constant used by _winreg
+2. Add your type to the pyreg.types._registryDataClasses dictionary, the key being the type constant used by _winreg

 Note that if you inherit from a native type already handled, and can accept registry data in your constructor, you may inherit from RegistryType as well.